Philadelphia Phillies: 2008 World Series champions

-In Game 1 of the 2010 National League Division Series, Halladay threw the second no-hitter in Major League Baseball postseason history, leading the Phillies over the Cincinnati Reds, 4–0.
-(The first was New York Yankees pitcher Don Larsen's perfect game in the 1956 World Series.)
-Halladay's no-hitter was the fifth time a pitcher has thrown two no-hitters in the same season, and was also the first time that one of the two occurred in the postseason.
-The Phillies went on to sweep the Reds in three straight games.

-In the 2010 National League Championship Series, the Phillies fell to the eventual World Series champion San Francisco Giants in six games.
-Halladay was named the 2010 NL Cy Young Award winner.
+The Phillies met the Cincinnati Reds in the NLDS and swept them in three games, with the highlight of the series coming in Game 1, where Roy Halladay, in his first career postseason start, pitched the second no-hitter in MLB postseason history.
+Halladay's no-hitter was also the fifth time a pitcher threw two no-hitters in the same season, and was also the first time that one of the two occurred in the postseason.
+In the NLCS, the Phillies fell to the eventual World Series champion San Francisco Giants in six games.

-Before the start of the 2011 season, the Phillies signed pitcher Cliff Lee to a five-year deal, bringing him back to the team and forming a formidable rotation of Halladay, Lee, Hamels, Oswalt, and Blanton.
-Including Vance Worley, who replaced Joe Blanton due to injury.
-The rotation combined for a win–loss record of 71–38, and an earned run average of 2.86, the best in the majors that year.
-Commentators called it one of the best rotations ever assembled.
-Halladay, Oswalt, Lee, and Hamels were dubbed two nicknames by fans and media: the "Phantastic Phour" and "The Four Aces".
-On September 17, 2011, the Phillies won their fifth consecutive East Division championship, and on September 28, during the final game of the season, the team set a franchise record for victories in a season with 102 by beating the Atlanta Braves in 13 innings, denying their division rivals a potential wild card berth.
-Yet the Phillies lost in the NLDS to the St. Louis Cardinals—the team that won the National League Wild Card as a result of the Phillies beating the Braves.
-The Cardinals subsequently beat the Brewers in the NLCS and won the 2011 World Series in seven games over the Texas Rangers.
+Before the start of the 2011 season, the Phillies signed pitcher Cliff Lee to a five-year deal, bringing him back to the team and forming a formidable starting rotation of Lee, Roy Halladay, Cole Hamels, Roy Oswalt, and Joe Blanton (Vance Worley was also placed in the rotation when Blanton suffered an injury).
+The team's starting rotation combined for a win–loss record of 71–38 and an ERA of 2.86, the best in the majors that year.
+It has been regarded by analysts as one of the best starting rotations ever assembled.
+Halladay, Hamels, Lee, and Oswalt were dubbed two nicknames by fans and media: the "Phantastic Phour" and the "Four Aces".
+On September 17, 2011, the Phillies clinched their fifth consecutive NL East title, and on September 28, in the final game of the season, the team set a franchise record for wins in a season with 102 by beating the Atlanta Braves in 13 innings, denying their division rivals a potential wild card berth.

-The 2012 Phillies experienced an up and down season.
-They played .500 ball through the first two months, but then slumped through a 9–19 stretch in June where they ended up at the bottom of the NL East by mid-season.
-With any hope dimming, the Phillies traded key players Shane Victorino and Joe Blanton to the Los Angeles Dodgers, and Hunter Pence to the San Francisco Giants before the trade deadline.
-A hot start in the second half of the season put the Phillies back on the postseason hunt, but any hope was eventually extinguished with a loss to the Washington Nationals on September 28, costing the Phillies the postseason for the first time since 2006.

-The Phillies' win–loss record never went below .500 during this time; and the team won the NL East five years in a row from 2007 to 2011.
+By denying the Braves a playoff spot, this meant the Phillies would instead play the wild-card St. Louis Cardinals in the NLDS.
+Despite the Phillies having 12 more regular season wins than St. Louis and being heavily favored to make the World Series, the Cardinals upset the Phillies in five games and would instead go on to win the 2011 World Series.
+To make matters worse for the Phillies, the series itself ended on a play where Ryan Howard grounded out and tore his Achilles while attempting to run to first base.